Wayne D. Pennington

 A geophysicist, Pennington’s research is centered on the response of Earth materials to changes in physical conditions, such as stress, saturation, and temperature.
 The applications of this work are found in induced seismicity, deep earthquakes, as well as oil and gas exploration and development.

-Pennington is President-elect of the American Geological Institute.
-He has also served as the first vice president for the Society of Exploration Geophysicists, published over thirty papers, and coauthored a book (with his students).
+Pennington has served as the President of the American Geological Institute and as the first vice president of the Society of Exploration Geophysicists.
+He was a Jefferson Science Fellow at the US Dept of State and the US Agency for International Development.
+He has published over thirty peer-reviewed papers and coauthored one book (with his students).

 He received his degrees from Princeton University (1972), Cornell University (1976), and University of Wisconsin-Madison (1979).